luphysics/MODA/docs/example-analysis.md

 This analysis is based on two real time-series:

 - An ECG signal, showing heart rate.
-- A respiratory signal measured with a respiration belt, showing lung volume.
+- A respiratory signal measured with a respiration belt.

 The signals were measured simultaneously and the recordings lasted approximately 30 minutes.
 The heart and the lungs can be considered as two oscillators, and we will investigate their interaction by using wavelet based time-frequency analysis.